davmesrui/davmesrui.github.io/research.md

       <li>
           Did low-skilled men crowd low-skilled women out of the UK labor market?
       </li>
+      <p style="font-size: 10pt;">The development of information and communications technologies (ICT) has been proven to have polarized employment opportunities across the skill spectrum in the last decades.
+It created incentives to substitute capital for labour performing routine tasks making these redundant, while it triggered a rise in the relative demand for workers who perform high-skilled non-routine tasks, and (indirectly) those performing low-skilled non-routine tasks.
+These effects have been heterogeneous by gender when looking at occupational groups.
+Meanwhile, it has been observed that female participation decreased in low-skilled occupations.
+In a recent paper, these two trends have been linked in the US labour market.
+Low-skilled men, employed in blue-collar occupations, once unemployed, switched to interpersonal occupations, crowding out of the US labour market some low-skilled women, occupied in interpersonal occupations.
+This paper aims to assess this phenomenon in the UK by analyzing changes in the UK local labour markets and transitions in the overall UK economy.</p>
     </ul>
   </div>
   <div style="flex: 1; padding: 1px; text-align: right;">